 How to Render Pig Fat

-How to render pig fat you ask?
-You didn’t?
+How to render pig fat for homemade lard you ask?
+You didn’t ask?
 Let me share anyway because you never know when you will need to.

 Well, all good things must come to an end and that end was the butcher making a house call.